fadado/jqt/docs/content/document.md

 ## File structure

-Document files contains MarkDown text preceded by an optional YAML front matter.
+Document files contain MarkDown text preceded by an optional YAML front matter.

 ### Front matter

-Pandoc accepts YAML metadata intermixed with the MarkDown content. _jqt_ will extract the YAML front matter, located at the very beginning of the file, convert the top level scalar elements to HTML, and inject it into the render stage under a global JSON object named `.front`.
+Pandoc accepts YAML metadata intermixed with MarkDown content. _jqt_ extracts the YAML front matter, located at the very beginning of the file, and injects it into the render stage under a global JSON object named `.front`.

 ### Body